gunnarmorling/graal/substratevm/LIMITATIONS.md

 Individual classes, methods, and fields that should be accessible via reflection need to be known ahead-of-time.
 SubstrateVM tries to resolve these elements through a static analysis that detects calls to the reflection API.
 Where the analysis fails the program elements reflectively accessed at run time must be specified during native image generation in a configuration file via the option `-H:ReflectionConfigurationFiles=`, or by using [`RuntimeReflection`](http://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/RuntimeReflection.html) from a [`Feature`](http://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/Feature.html).
 For more details, read our [documentation on reflection](REFLECTION.md).

-During native image generation, reflection can be used without restrictions during native image generation, for example in static initializers.
+During native image generation, reflection can be used without restrictions, for example in static initializers.

 Dynamic Proxy
 ----------